 2. Get up early: beat the crowds by getting up early.
 Istanbul is at its best when the sun is setting over the Bosphorus and the city is slowly coming to life

-3. Prepare your Istanbul itinerary: Decide what you really want to see when you are in Istanbul.
+3. Prepare your Istanbul itinerary: Decide what you really want to see when you are.
 It is a huge city and my one day Istanbul itinerary not only includes the highlights, but also made sense logistically as the places were quite near each other.

 Is it safe in Istanbul?